-According to the 2018 Science and Engineering Indicators Report, 8.2% of African-American women are pursuing degrees in the Science and Engineering fields and represent 5.7% of the labor force.
+According to the 2018 Science and Engineering Indicators Report, 28% of women are pursuing degrees in the Science and Engineering fields and represent 15% of the labor force.
 The growth trend has increased incrementally over the years due to STEAM programs that have focused on increasing this population by introducing STEAM topics at earlier ages, providing youth mentoring, engaging professionals to introduce career paths, and encouraging them to pursue their dreams.
-The YWCA TechGYRLS program embodies these values by offering a myriad of programs to continue the increase of African American women attaining their education in the STEAM fields and entering the labor force.
+The YWCA TechGYRLS program embodies these values by offering a myriad of programs to help spark, sustain, and deepen girls’ interest in STEAM subjects and STEAM-related careers.

 TechGYRLS is a youth empowerment program designed to raise girls’ interest & confidence in the critical areas of science, technology, engineering, arts & mathematics (STEAM).
-The TechGYRLS Program will help young girls develop the usage of technological tools, critical thinking, and problem-solving skills in any profession they pursue.
-The program offers students a safe, supportive, girls-only environment for exploration and learning using curriculum comprised of design, animation, programming and robotics.
+The TechGYRLS Program will help young girls develop 21st Century skills like creativity, collaboration, communication and critical thinking/ problem-solving skill that they can use in any profession they pursue.
+The program offers students a safe, supportive, girls-only environment for exploration and learning using hands-on inquiry-based curriculum comprised of various fun science content like making butter in a jar, glitter slime, wearable technology, digital fabrication, design, gaming & animation, coding, programming, and robotics just to name a few while becoming the next STEMnistas.

 Girls, ages 9 to 14